Softvelum/paywall-code-samples-wmsauth/README.md

 - "java" contains Java snippet for RTSP
 - "javascript" has NodeJS JavaScript sample snippet
 - "php" has snippet for PHP processing of RTSP URL
-- "php-jwplayer" has a snippet which contains JWPlayer with HLS and RTMP streams
+- "php-jwplayer" has a code which contains JWPlayer with HLS and RTMP streams.
+It also has example of PHP code for cases when your server works from behind the proxy.
 - "php-rtmp-flowplayer" is a sample for flowpayer with RTMP stream
 - "python" is obviously a Python sample
 - "stream-signature" is an example of media stream signature with stream name in it